baileyp/advent-of-code-2018/README.md

 $ python -m aoc 1 1 abcdefg
 ```

+## Notes

+Within the comments of each file I'll be capturing some very simple notes about the algorithm and space/time complexity.
+In any notes that reference Big O notation, `n` will always refer to the number of lines or items in the puzzle input,
+unless otherwise noted.

 ## Testing

 There are both unit tests and integration tests, all of which requre `pytest`.